 It brings you greater flexibility and helps you reach those off the tourist trail places.
 It’s also more comfortable and easier to carry your luggage.

-When you travel overseas or interstate and don’t have your own vehicle, once you’ve booked your flights and chosen your accommodation, the next thing to look for is best car rental deal.
+When you travel overseas or interstate and don’t have your own vehicle, once you’ve booked your flights and chosen your accommodation, the next thing to look for is the best car rental deal.

-When searching online for best car rental, there are a few strategies and tips to be aware of so you end up booking your best deal.
+When searching online for the best car rental, there are a few strategies and tips to be aware of so you end up booking your best deal.

 19 WAYS TO SAVE MONEY ON RENTAL CARS

 1. Book in advance

 When you book online in advance you will almost always get a better deal than at the counter.
 And it’s easier and quicker.
 The last thing you want to do after a long flight is deal with car rental companies at the airport and negotiate a deal.

 Be sure to take all your documents with you as proof of hire and your rates to avoid any hassles (scan and save in your email account).